abi-am/omicss-25/Group projects/GP2/README.md

 ### Run Computel for TRVs [Anahit]
 - Refer to [Computel 2.0 SOP](https://docs.google.com/document/d/1gVZ7xYtBPW7v71oetAQkewMflmmAz8q_ja0ot0ISxG8/edit?tab=t.0) for detaied instructions on installing, running and extracting results by Computel
-- Run Computel on trimmed FASTQ files
-- Generate CSV files with TRV counts/proportions
+- Run Computel on trimmed FASTQ files to generate CSV files with TRV counts/proportions

 ### TRV analysis on pre-generated table: within dataset comparisons [Tatevik]
 Use the file `/mnt/proj/omicss25/gp2/unified/trv/merged/trv_abs.csv` for TRV counts and `/mnt/proj/omicss25/gp2/unified/trv/merged/trv_compositional.csv` for TRV percentages across samples derived from multiple datasets.
 Both files include sample metadata in the first 8 columns: `origin`, `timepoint`, `tissue-type`, `gender`, `age`, `patient_name`, `state`, and `full_name`.
 The remaining columns correspond to TRVs.
 Each row represents one sample, uniquely identified by the `full_name` column.

-#### Filter TRVs  (*Maybe provide already prepared df ?*)
+#### Filter TRVs  (*Maybe provide already prepared df ?*) @LN they can filter - it's a good exercise
 Use these files to obtain a filtered list of TRVs with the following filtering criteria:
 - For each sample keep only TRVs with TRV count >= 10
-- For each sample take top 20 TRVs with TRV percentage > 0.5%
+- For each sample take top 20 TRVs with TRV percentage > 0.5%  @LN clarify is canonical included or not
-- Take union of TRVs from all samples
+- Take union of TRVs from all samples @LN and reduce to unique values

 #### Within dataset comparisons
 For each dataset։
 - Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in cancer (or other disease) vs healthy samples, correct for multiple testing with FDR.
-Consider excluding the canonical variant from this analysis.  (*Maybe provide already prepared df ?*)
+Consider excluding the canonical variant from this analysis.  (*Maybe provide already prepared df ?*)  @LN I think better to just exclude.
+You can discuss with them why we decided to do that
 - Prepare visualizations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
 Note, you can use Python as well.

 ## Week 4
 ## 8/18/2025 - 11AM-12PM
 ### TRV analysis on pre-generated table: check for dataset batch effects [Davit T.]
-Use only healthy samples (discard p18 from prostate cancer data) of all available datasets for:
+Use only healthy samples (discard p18 from prostate cancer data) of all available datasets for: @LN you can remove p18 from the table a priori not to introduce confusion
 - Hierarchical Clustering
-- CLR + PCA
+- CLR + PCA @LN maybe no PCA? see below
-- Permanova, PCoA
+- Permanova, PCoA @LN I would suggest to concenterate on one and specific, .e.g PCoA + Euclidean distance + CLR; not to confuse with PCA, pcoa, normalized and unnormalized.
+So you can provide more detailed instructions on what metric to use how to normalize
 - Try with and without canonical variant

 ## 8/18/2025 - 12PM-1PM